smarttransit-ai/transit-gym/energy_estimation/README.md

 ### 2. energy estimation
-[Energy-estimation.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/energy_estimation/Energy-estimation.ipynb) is used to predict the energy consumption for trajectories in 1HZ.
+[Energy_estimation.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/energy_estimation/Energy_estimation.ipynb) is used to predict the energy consumption for trajectories in 1HZ.
-* Select scenario for weather (rainy, sunny, windy, and snowny) and vehicle class (diesel, hybrid, and electric)
+* Select scenario for weather (rainy, sunny, windy, and snowny)
-* Load micro-energy prediction model
+* Load micro-energy prediction models
 * Predict energy consumption for each trip in 1Hz

 *Note:* The unit of predicted energy consumption for diesel and hybrid bus is gal/h, and for electric bus is kWh.